aiknow-public/hera-blueprint/README.md

 Contains the rendered workflow files, deployed via gitops.

 - [src/main](src/main)
-Contains the package(s) with the actual code (business logic).
+Contains the package(s) with the actual code (business logic) and the third-party requirements.
-There is a pipeline which automatically builds a docker container out of it.
+There is a pipeline which automatically builds a docker image out of it.

 - [src/workflows](src/workflows)
 Contains the workflow code (DAGs or Steps).